himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

     * I went back and forth between the elite wifi, pro, ultra... and sometimes still master for weeks
     * Eventually when I started making purchases and the elite wifi went on sale though, I decided to grab it.
 It had everything I needed, and most of the upgraded features on the other boards I either wouldn't use or were just small nice to haves

+**TLDR:** Looking at Ryzen 5000 CPUs had me looking at newer motherboards.
+Even after dropping back down to a 3000 CPU, I still wanted a motherboard upgrade for better VFIO support and expandability.

 ### GPU

 <a href="../../img/posts/selecting-charmeleon-upgrades/gpu_box.jpeg"><img alt="rx550 box" src="../../img/posts/selecting-charmeleon-upgrades/gpu_box.jpeg" style="max-width: 100%;"/></a>